Charming places to visit in Indianapolis, Indiana

 Indianapolis Soldier’s and Sailor’s Monument

 The monument has a raised square base adorned with sculpture.
-At the bottom are four limestone figures representing Indiana Hoosiers, who served in the War of 1812 and the Spanish-American war.
+At the bottom are four limestone figures representing Indiana Hoosiers, who served in the War of 1812 and the Spanish-American War.

 Eagle Creek Park

 Eagle Creek Park in Indianapolis is one of the largest municipal parks in the United States.
 It features over 3,900 acres of natural woodlands, water, and open spaces.
-The park also has two nature preserves, a 36-hole golf course, and numerous outdoor recreational activities.

 Eagle Creek Park, Indianapolis, Indiana